 Q: Once I get certified, will I automatically be given contracts?

 A: NO. The Hudson Initiative is a goal-oriented certification program, but there are no contracts set aside for certified businesses.
-You need to register your business with the Office of State Purchasing in order to learn about current bid opportunities in your industry.
+You need to register your business with the Office of State Procurement in order to learn about current bid opportunities in your industry.

 Q: I am a Hudson-certified company.
 What do I need to do to start receiving information about purchasing and contracting opportunities?